 You mentioned a very early interest in art and collecting art.
 Where do you think that stems from?

 I don't really know.
-I've often wondered because I come from the Middle East, and my parents were not in the arts at all.
 I just don't ever remember any part of my life where I didn't have this deep obsession for art.
 And art, not just the applied arts, or what we traditionally consider art, but art as in industrial design or anything else visual.
 I was intrigued with the kitchen appliances in our kitchen growing up.
 I couldn't figure out why, but I loved using some of them.
-Many years later I realized that those appliances were designed by Dieter Rams.
+Many years later, I realized that those appliances were designed by Dieter Rams.
 I didn't know who Dieter Rams was when I discovered them in the kitchen, but for some reason, they spoke to me.
 I had a real emotional connection to the juicer and the coffee grinder.
 Fast forward a few decades and those objects were the precursors of Apple products we're so attached to today.
 Jony Ive was very influenced by the work of Dieter Rams, and we all have deep emotional connections to our electronics today.

 When you embark on a new project, do each of the brands you work with require a different approach or mindset?
 Or do you think those things fundamentally stay the same?